lynx44/SigQL/README.md

     IEnumerable<vw_EmployeesWithWorkLogCount> GetEmployeesWithWorkLogCount(
 	    [GreaterThan] int workLogCount);

-However, because the database does have knowledge about the relationship between views and other objects, it currently cannot be joined to another result set (table, view, function, etc).
+However, because the database does not have knowledge about the relationship between views and other objects, it currently cannot be joined to another result set (table, view, function, etc).

 #### Inline Table-valued Functions